Deep-Thakkar-1910/AB_FLIX/Docs/Best_Practices/Backend_Best_Practices.md

 4. **Middleware for Authentication:**

-   - The `authenticateToken` middleware is used to protect routes that require user authentication, ensuring that only authorized requests access sensitive endpoints.
+   - The `authenticateJWT` middleware is used to protect routes that require user authentication, ensuring that only authorized requests access sensitive endpoints.

 5. **Error Handling:**